 fresh cilantro, to garnish (optional)

-4. In a medium pot, cook onion until translucent; add spices and cook for 3 more minutes or until fragrant.
-Add lentils, vegetable broth, and coconut milk.
-Bring to a boil, then reduce heat to low and simmer uncovered for 30 to 45 minutes, or until lentils are very soft and have absorbed most of the liquid.
-Then turn off the heat, add the garlic immediately, and stir (this cooks the garlic enough to mitigate the intensity of the flavor while preserving all of its health benefits).
+4. In a medium pot, cook the onion until translucent.
+Add the spices and cook for 3 more minutes or until fragrant.
+Add the lentils, vegetable broth, and coconut milk.
+Bring to a boil, then reduce the heat to low and simmer uncovered for 30 to 45 minutes, or until the lentils are very soft and have absorbed most of the liquid.
+Turn off the heat, add the garlic immediately, and stir (this cooks the garlic enough to mitigate the intensity of the flavor while preserving its health benefits).

-5. Spoon over sweet potatoes and top with a few generous spoonfuls of dhal.
+5. Spoon over the sweet potatoes and top with a few generous spoonfuls of dal.
 Garnish with fresh cilantro if desired.

-Note: This dhal recipe makes enough for 4 ¾-cup servings.
-Each serving should top 1 sweet potato; you can either make 4 sweet potatoes and eat throughout the week or simply eat the dhal as leftovers.
+Note: This dal recipe makes enough for 4 ¾-cup servings.
+Each serving should top 1 sweet potato; you can either make 4 sweet potatoes and eat throughout the week or simply eat the dal as leftovers.
 It also freezes well.

 Originally featured in A Quick, Three-Day Summer Detox